leeyumsk/IRL-Subtitles/Extra Documentation/README.md

 There are more free pin on the ESP 32 that are currently not being used, refer to the ESP32 documentation to see what pins are not tied to other functions.

 ## Testing
-There was a variety of tests done to figure out some of the spesifications of the project.
+There was a variety of tests done to figure out some of the specifications of the project.
 [Audio localization](/Extra%20Documentation/Audio%20localization.md)
 [Testing Audio inputs](/Extra%20Documentation/Tesing%20Audio%20inputs.md)